Applications of Microchip Technology in Textile Materials

 - Explain microchip technology in textile with its applications.

-- Why microchip technology is so important in textile industry?
+- Why microchip technology is so important in the textile industry?

-- what are the benefits of using microchip technology in textile and apparel industry?
+- what are the benefits of using microchip technology in the textile and apparel industry?

 - Mention some benefits of using microchip technology in textile materials.